 Dean & George S. Eccles Faculty Fellow, School of Accounting Professor

 Dean Taylor Randall has led The University of Utah David Eccles School of Business since 2009.
-Randall has elevated the school’s national reputation as a place of innovation, garnering top 25 entrepreneurship rankings for both undergraduate and graduate programs.
-In 2017-18 alone, seven of the school’s programs were ranked Top 25.
+Randall has elevated the school’s national reputation as a place of innovation, garnering top 10 entrepreneurship rankings for both undergraduate and graduate programs.
+In 2019-20 alone, eight of the school’s programs were ranked Top 25.

 Under his leadership, the value of an Eccles School education has increased dramatically.
 Experiential learning opportunities have expanded along with the institutes and centers that offer invaluable experience to students in fields ranging from finance to social impact to policy creation.
 The Marriner S. Eccles Institute for Economics and Quantitative Analysis, the Sorenson Impact Center, the Kem C. Gardner Policy Institute, and the Goff Strategic Leadership Center all have opened under Randall’s direction.